knjcode/imgdupes/README.md

 `--ngt`

-use NGT for calculating Hamming distance between hash of images (default=False)
+use NGT for calculating Hamming distance between hash of images (default=True)

 `--ngt-k 20`